mingfang/terraform-provider-k8s/site/k8s_apiextensions_k8s_io_v1_custom_resource_definition/README.md

 storage indicates this version should be used when persisting custom resources to storage.
 There must be exactly one version with storage=true.
 ## subresources

 subresources specify what subresources this version of the defined custom resource have.
-Top-level and per-version subresources are mutually exclusive.
-Per-version subresources must not all be set to identical values (top-level subresources should be used instead).

 ## scale